electronstudio/raylib-python-cffi/docs/_sources/pyray.rst.txt

    autoapi/raylib/pyray/index

-This is a wrapper around the static bindings.
+This is a wrapper around the C API with some syntactic sugar.

 The API is *still the same as Raylib*, so you should still reply on `the official Raylib docs <https://www.raylib.com/cheatsheet/cheatsheet.html>`_, except: